Kloudless/authenticator/README.md

 You may also find it valuable to provide a `scope` that determines which services the user can choose from to connect.
-If only a single service is available, the service selection screen is skipped and the user directly proceeds to connecting that service. `scope` can either be an Array of different scopes, or a space-delimited string.
+If only a single service is available, the service selection screen is skipped and the user directly proceeds to connect that service. `scope` can either be an Array of different scopes, or a space-delimited string.
 It will be converted into a space-delimited string if it is an Array.
 Refer to the docs for more information on Scopes.